Pushyanth-Infineon/optiga-nbt-rpi-wifi-p2p/README.md

 Ensure you perform the following steps as mentioned in this [link](https://raspberrypi.stackexchange.com/questions/117238/connect-android-smartphone-with-wi-fi-direct-to-a-raspberry-pi#:~:text=Wi%2DFi%20Direct%20with%20a%20DHCP%20server%20on%20the%20Group%20Owner):

-1. Install nmap
-2. Follow the Quick Step
+1. Follow the Quick Step
-3. Create wpa_supplicant and enable it
+2. Create wpa_supplicant and enable it
-4. Create static IP address and enable the DHCP server.
+3. Create static IP address and enable the DHCP server.
-5. Reboot the system for changes to be effective.
+4. Reboot the system for changes to be effective.

-# Create NDEF message
+## Create NDEF message

 The necessary information to establish a WiFi connection handover such as SSID and MAC address of the Raspberry Pi need to be stored in OPTIGA&trade; Authenticate NBT.